Q&A Guide for Non-Muslim Visitors during Ramadan

 “The festival of the sacrifice” occurs approximately 70 days after the end of Ramadan.
 Arafat Day falls first, on the second day of Hajj, the annual pilgrimage to Mecca – the 9th Day of Dhu Al Hijja on the Hijri calendar.

-This is another three to four-day public holiday though it can be extended to a week also for Government departments and schools (always announced very last minute)
+This is another three to four-day public holiday, though it can be extended to a week also for Government departments and schools (always announced very last minute)

-Arafat day in Abu Dhabi is due to occur on 18 June 2024, and Eid al-Adha 19 June to 21 June 2024.
+Arafat day in Abu Dhabi is due to occur on 25 May 2026, and Eid al-Adha 27 to 29 May 2026, although exact dates depend on the sighting of the moon.

 Should I Visit Abu Dhabi During Ramadan?